iccicci/next-json/README.md

 Taken the result of a `JSON.parse` call (i.e. a value which contains only _valid JSON values_), if serialized through `JSON.stringify` or `NJSON.stringify` produces two equal strings and the `replacer` function will be called the same amount of times, with the same parameters and in the same order.

+## NJSON parser

+**NJSON** offers its own parser which means it **doesn't use** `eval` with its related security hole.

+Even if the **NJSON** serialized string is _JavaScript compliant_, `NJSON.parse` is not able to parse any JavaScript code, but only the subset produced by `NJSON.stringify` (otherwise it would have been another `eval` implementation).

+## Not supported by design

+**NJSON** do not supports some `Object`s by design; when one of them is encountered during the serialization process they will be simply omitted (as `JSON` does).
+Follow the reasons.

+### ArrayBuffer

+`ArrayBuffer`s can't be manipulated by JavaScript design: `Int8Array`, `Uint8Array` or `Uint8ClampedArray` can be used.

+### Function

+**NJSON** is designed to _serialize_ / _deserialize_ complex data to be shared between different systems, possibly written with other languages than JavaScript (once implementations in other languages will be written).
+Even if JavaScript can see a function as a piece of data, it is actually code, not data.
+More than this, for other languages, may be a complex problem execute JavaScript functions.

+Last but not least, allowing the deserialization of a function would open once again the security hole implied by the use of `eval`, and one of the reasons why **NJSON** was born, is exactly to avoid that security hole.

+### Symbol

+A `Symbol` is something strictly bound to the JavaScript execution environment which instantiate it: sharing it between distinct systems is something almost meaningless.

+### TypedArray

+Except for `Int8Array`, `Uint8Array` and `Uint8ClampedArray`, `TypedArray`s are platform dependant: trying to transfer
+one of them between different architectures could result in unexpected problems.

 # Installation